kkiesling/ww-test-geoms/README.md

-# Simple test geometries for testing MCNP particle tracking implementation
+# Simple test geometries

+Geometries that can be used for testing MCNP particle tracking implementation

 ## Generating the WWIG